-- A. Locker room and shower facilities. - B. Outdoor recreational facilities normally associated with hotels and motels, such as tennis courts and swimming pools. - C. Signs, subject to the requirements of Article XIII. - D. Off-street parking and loading areas, subject to the requirements of Article XIV. - E. Fences. - F. Lighting facilities. - G. Except as otherwise prohibited or restricted for research and development uses, warehousing of goods on the site which are incidental to the permitted principal use thereon, or for operations which have received a special permit.
-The warehousing portion of the use shall not exceed 35% of the area of the premises.
-[Amended 10-27-2010 by L.L.
-No. 6-2010] - H. Outdoor table service incidental to a restaurant or fast food establishment.
+- A. Locker room and shower facilities. - B. Outdoor recreational facilities normally associated with hotels and motels, such as tennis courts and swimming pools. - C. Signs, subject to the requirements of Article XIII. - D. Off-street parking and loading areas, subject to the requirements of Article XIV. - E. Fences. - F. Lighting facilities. - G. Warehousing of goods on the site which are incidental to the permitted principal use thereon, or for operations which have received a special use permit.
+The warehouse portion of the use shall not exceed 35% of the area of the premises.
 [Added 11-15-06 by L.L.
+10 of 2006] - H. Outdoor table service incidental to a restaurant or fast food establishment.
+[Added

+11-15-06 by L.L.
 10 of 2006]